show_page.php1 : in22.jpg

 HISTORY: This dog had a solitary, dome‑shaped, and rapidly growing dermal mass on the outer ear.

-HISTOPATHOLOGIC DESCRIPTION: Haired skin, pinna: Expanding the dermis, elevating and multifocally infiltrating the hyperplastic and ulcerated epidermis, and tracking hair follicles, is a 1 x 2 cm, unencapsulated, well-circumscribed, densely-cellular, dome-shaped neoplasm composed of sheets of round cells that separate and surround pre-existing dermal collagen bundles.
+HISTOPATHOLOGIC DESCRIPTION: Haired skin, pinna: Expanding the dermis, elevating and multifocally infiltrating the hyperplastic and ulcerated epidermis, and tracking hair follicles, is a 1 cm x 2 cm, unencapsulated, well-circumscribed, densely-cellular, dome-shaped neoplasm composed of sheets of round cells that separate and surround pre-existing dermal collagen bundles.
 Neoplastic cells have distinct cell borders, a moderate amounts of eosinophilic, finely granular cytoplasm, a round to oval or reniform nucleus, with finely-stippled chromatin and one distinct nucleolus.
-Mitoses average 17 per 2.37 mm2 and there is mild anisocytosis and anisokaryosis, scattered individual cell necrosis, and focally extensive areas of hemorrhage, fibrin, and edema.
+There are 17 mitotic figures per 2.37 mm2 and there is mild anisocytosis and anisokaryosis, scattered individual cell necrosis, and focally extensive areas of hemorrhage, fibrin, and edema.
 Multifocally at the base of the neoplasm are aggregates of lymphocytes and plasma cells.
 The overlying epidermis is hyperplastic with narrow, elongate rete ridges and is multifocally ulcerated and replaced by a serocellular crust containing abundant hemorrhage, fibrin, edema, lymphocytes, and degenerate neutrophils.

 MORPHOLOGIC DIAGNOSIS: Haired skin, pinna: Histiocytoma, cocker spaniel, canine.